 The Go Card will probably save you some money, but for most people, it won't be as much as the ads claim.
 The only way to know for sure: Add it up.
 Only you know which attractions you want to visit and how much you're willing to rush them to pack everything in.
 A quick way to get all the prices you need for that is to use the Go Select page, where they show current prices.

 The Go San Diego Card will save money if you:

-- Get realistic about how much you can do: According to the Go Card website: "People tend to visit fewer attractions each day than they expect."
+- Get realistic about how much you can do.
 The big attractions will each take a full day, and some are far apart.
 For other attractions that take less time, there may be significant travel time to get from one to another.
 If you pack your schedule too tightly and get too pooped to finish them all, your savings will plummet.

 - Group your Go Card activities: You can use the rest of the trip for doing other things.
 If you crammed all the Go Card activities that are the top things to do in San Diego into three days, you could save almost 40 percent, but you'd be so rushed you wouldn't have much time to enjoy them.
 Extend that to a more-reasonable five days and you'd save about 20 percent.
 Take seven instead, don't do anything else, and the savings fall to just 5 percent.

 Of all California's top tourist destinations, San Diego has the most attractions that charge high admission fees, with five of the top dozen attractions charging well more than $50 per adult ticket, and three others requiring an admission fee.
 Those attractions are why most people visit the city, and if you plan to do them all, you'll probably use your Go Card a lot.
 However, not everyone wants to see the top sights, and these insights may help you make sense of it all.